Amphibious Aircraft - Air-to-Sea Transport

-After World War II, however, the golden era of the float plane drew to a close.
+After World War II, however, the golden era of the floatplane drew to a close.
 Global investments in building land-based airports, especially during and after the war, drastically dropped the cost of airplanes and airport infrastructure.
-Excess surplus wartime planes (many sold for just a few hundred dollars) were converted for secondary passenger and cargo use.
+Excess surplus wartime airplanes (many sold for just a few hundred dollars) were converted for secondary passenger and cargo use.
 Flying boats were much more expensive, by comparison, and their technology had become outdated.
 A few attempts to modernize them with jet turbine engines found them even more expensive and less reliable.
 In the dawn of the Space Age, flying boats were as antiquated as sail boats.
 In light of this, flying boats became more specialized.
 Many of the large cargo vessels were adapted and morphed into specialty aid vehicles, such as search-and-rescue response, mobile hospitals and firefighting air tankers / water bombers.
 More recently they've seen their renaissance as bush planes, aerosports planes, and personal transportation.
-Floatplanes

 , which today are largely the same models as traditional aircraft, with flotation pontoons replacing wheels as the landing gear.
 These originally were purpose-built vehicles for military reconnaissance and fighters.
 Aircraft manufacturers, however, found it more cost-effective to design planes which could be adapted for use on dry land, frozen tundra and snow, as well as water, and within a decade of the invention of the airplane many popular models came as a floatplane option.
 Further, many more would become amphibious thanks to Earl Dodge Osborn, who in 1925 began marketing EDO floats